 Project: What's So Cool About Manufacturing?
-Video C Contest I hereby grant my consent to use and license the use of motion pictures, my photograph and/or other reproductio without my name, for any editorial, promotion, trade, busing may exercise their rights in any way they see fit for their proother purposes. on, including my voice and features, with orness or other purpose whatsoever.
-NTRPDC For good and valuable consideration, including my appear ("Project"), I hereby authorize NTRPDC to record my nam on film, tape or otherwise ("Materials").
-I represent that I materials may be edited as desired and used in whole or media, now known or hereafter devised, for any distribution perpetuity.
+Video C contest I hereby grant my consent to use and license the use of motion pictures, my photograph and/or other reproductio without my name, for any editorial, promotion, trade, busin may exercise their rights in any way they see fit for their proother purposes. n, including my voice and features, with orness or other purpose whatsoever.
+NTRPDC For good and valuable consideration, including my appea ("Project"), I hereby authorize NTRPDC to record my name on film, tape or otherwise ("Materials").
+I represent that I a materials may be edited as desired and used in whole or media, now known or hereafter devised, for any distribution perpetuity.
 I understand and agree that the Materials may materials at NTRPDC sole discretion.
 I understand that I any other products or benefits derived therefrom. ne, likeness, image, voice and performance am a bona fide amateur.
-I agree that the in part in any form, format, manner or on purpose, throughout the world in y be used in the Project or in any other I represent that I have the right to enter into this Agreeme have granted in this Agreement will not conflict with or vice have with any other person or entity.
-I agree to indemnify against all claims, losses, expenses, and liability of every arising out of the inaccuracy or breach of any provision of NTRPDC from any and all claims arising out of the use of plate any commitment or understanding I This Agreement represents the entire understanding of the hereof.
+I agree that the in part in any form, format, manner or on purpose, throughout the world in y be used in the Project or in any other I represent that I have the right to enter into this Agreeme have granted in this Agreement will not conflict with or vio have with any other person or entity.
+I agree to indemnify against all claims, losses, expenses, and liability of every arising out of the inaccuracy or breach of any provision of NTRPDC from any and all claims arising out of the use of late any commitment or understanding I and hold harmless NTRPDC from and kind including reasonable attorney's fees this Agreement.
+I expressly release This Agreement represents the entire understanding of the hereof.
 This Agreement and all rights hereunder, shall be Agreement is entered into with the Commonwealth of Perconstrued in accordance with Pennsylvania law as if this within the Commonwealth of Pennsylvania without giving The parties agree to submit solely and exclusively to the just the Commonwealth of Pennsylvania to resolve any disput e fully assignable by NTRPDC.
-This nnsylvania and shall be governed and Agreement were to be fully performed effect to principles and conflicts of laws. jurisdiction of the state and federal courts of □ I have read and agree to the terms of the Teacher Coac □ I have read and agree to the terms of the attached Rule □ I have received video equipment and accessories on (o es and Regulations Teacher Coach Name-please print Teacher Coach Signature School District School Email Address Cell Phone
+This analysis and shall be governed and Agreement were to be fully performed effect to principles and conflicts of laws. urisdiction of the state and federal courts of □ I have read and agree to the terms of the Teacher Coad □ I have read and agree to the terms of the attached Rule □ I have received video equipment and accessories on (o s and Regulations Teacher Coach Name-please print Teacher Coach Signature School District School Email Address Cell Phone